Thank you for your interest in the College of Osteopathic Medicine at Des Moines University.

 - File placed in HOLD status (not invited to interview at this time, but still under consideration)

-- No invitation to interview is offered; file is withdrawn.
+- No invitation to interview is offered; application file is withdrawn from consideration.